Minimizing Convex Functions with Rational Minimizers: Acknowledgments

 \section{Acknowledgments}

-I would like to thank my advisor Yin Tat Lee for advising this project.
+I would like to thank the anonymous referees of Journal of the ACM for very insightful comments.
+I thank my advisor Yin Tat Lee for advising this project.
 Part of this work is inspired from earlier notes by Yin Tat Lee and Zhao Song.
 A special thanks to Daniel Dadush for pointing out the implication of the Gr{\"o}tschel-Lov{\'a}sz-Schrijver approach to our problem, suggesting the high dimensional slicing lemma which greatly simplifies my earlier proofs, and to Daniel Dadush and Thomas Rothvoss for pointing out that our framework implies $O(n^2 \log(n))$ oracle complexity for SFM by solving SVP exactly.
 I also thank Thomas Rothvoss for other useful comments and his wonderful lecture notes on integer optimization and lattice theory.
 I also thank Jonathan Kelner, Janardhan Kulkarni, Aaron Sidford, Zhao Song, Santosh Vempala, and Sam Chiu-wai Wong for helpful discussions on this project.